Widget#

 </script>

-If you then later want to trigger loading the widgets, just call window.PretixWidget.buildWidgets().
+In order to trigger loading the widgets, call window.PretixWidget.buildWidgets().

-If you want to run custom JavaScript once the widget is fully loaded or when it is closed, you can register callback functions.
-Note that these function might be run multiple times, for example if you have multiple widgets on a page or if the user switches e.g. from an event list to an event detail view:
+If you want to run custom JavaScript once the widget is fully loaded or when it is closed, you can register callback functions:

 <script type="text/javascript">